-Antonio has lectured, exhibited, and taught internationally including at Pratt Institute, City College of New York and Parsons.
-He was a Research Fellow at University of Wisconsin-Milwaukee and a 2017 Fellow at the MacDowell Colony.
+Antonio Furgiuele is an architect, educator, and scholar, whose work investigates the histories and theories of the architecture of data and information.
+His recent project, “Architectures of the Cloud,” investigates cloud computing systems and the social and disciplinary changes they propel in the Information Age.
+Antonio has lectured, exhibited, and taught internationally at MIT, Pratt Institute, The City College of New York, Columbia University, and Parsons.
+He was a Research Fellow at the University of Wisconsin, Milwaukee (2014-16) and at the MacDowell Colony (2017).
 He has master’s degree in History, Theory & Criticism of Architecture from MIT and a BArch from Syracuse University.